AlexMost/eslint-plugin-deprecate/docs/rules/member-expression.md

 ## When Not To Use It

-When you don't want to forbid some modules usage in your codebase.
+When you don't want to forbid some member expressions in your code.